KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 We use Google Groups to manage the mailing list: [(link)](https://groups.google.com/u/2/a/khu.ac.kr/g/khu-vision-and-learning-reading-group-g-groups).
 You can click "Join Group" when you sign in with your Kyung Hee University account.

 ## Presenters
-Please let Ah-Hyung (dkgud111 -at- khu -dot- ac -dot- kr)  know what paper you are going to present and provide your summary by **Monday** before your presentation.
+Please let Ah-Hyung (dkgud111 -at- khu -dot- ac -dot- kr)  know what paper you are going to present and provide your summary by **Wednesday** before your presentation.
 Also, please send your slides or a link to them once you finish preparing them.

 * Dong-Ho Lee
 * Jong-Min (Paul) Shin
 * Gyeong-Ho Bae
 * Hyo-Gun Lee
 * En-Ki Cho
+* Min-Guk Kim
 * Ah-Hyung Shin
 * Jae-Ho Lee
+* Jun-Yeong Park
 * Sung-Hoon Lee
-* Jun-Yeong Park
+* Gun-Hee Park
+* Ju-Hye Son
 * [Prof. Jinwoo Choi](https://sites.google.com/site/jchoivision/)
 * [Prof. Seong-Tae Kim](http://ailab.khu.ac.kr)
 * [Prof. Gyeong-Moon Park](http://agi.khu.ac.kr/)